runlikeforrestgump/emacs/README.md

 # Emacs Lisp

+Most of Emacs is written in a dialect of Lisp, called Emacs Lisp, which is extended with special features that make it especially suitable for text editing tasks.
+It's also the language that's used for customising and extending Emacs.

+Emacs Lisp code is stored in files whose names conventionally end in ".el".

+Emacs Lisp code can be compiled into byte-code, which loads faster, takes up less space, and executes faster.
+By convention, compiled Emacs Lisp code goes in a separate file whose name ends in ".elc".
+Do **not** compile your init files into byte-code!

 If you want to try out an expression for any of the below, but you don't know Emacs Lisp, then try a simple expression like <code>(* 2 3)</code>, which should evaluate to <code>6</code>.

 <dl>